gilbertgonz/motion_detect/README.md

 # Simple motion detection
-Detecting moving objects using frame subtraction.
-It computes differences between consecutive frames.
+Detecting moving objects by computing differences between consecutive frames.
 For noise reduction, two methods were used:
-- Non-maximal suppression to filter overlapping bounding boxes
+- Non-maximal suppression to filter out overlapping bounding boxes
 - Dilation for filling in gaps and connecting nearby contours

 Some results: